ncperdomo/FICORO_GNSS/README.md

 ## 2) Overview of the code

 This software comprises a main Jupyter notebook named **`FICORO_GNSS.ipynb`** and an input folder titled `raw_input`.
 Within the `raw_input` folder, you'll find the input velocity fields stored as column-formatted text files with the `.raw` extension.
 To facilitate data processing, there's a `scripts` folder containing additional Python scripts designed for filtering, rotating and combining GNSS velocity fields.
-If you need to manually remove outliers from the data, you can utilize the `manual_filter` folder, which houses a CSV file that enables you to define specific geographic coordinates (latitude and longitude) and corresponding radii (in kilometers) for the removal of outliers from the combined velocity fields in diferent reference frames.
+If you need to manually remove outliers from the data, you can utilize the `manual_filter` folder, which houses a CSV file that enables you to define specific geographic coordinates (latitude and longitude) and corresponding radii (in kilometers) for the removal of outliers from the combined velocity fields in different reference frames.
 To provide clarity, the folder structure is organized as follows:

 <pre>
 📦FICORO_GNSS